somedude12345/Navigation-bar-example/README.md

 # Navigation-bar-example

 Change this however you like!
-See wki for more info
+See wiki for more info